Sultans of Swing

 Your Orangutan experience continues with you heading to the MWRC some 1½ hours away.
 Stop at a local coffee shop for a simple lunch around midday.
 Expect to arrive at MWRC at approximately 1 pm and after registering at the headquarters, you will have time on your own to walk around this Wildlife Rehabilitation Centre.
 Seemingly like a zoo with enclosures, this centre’s primary role is to rehabilitate wildlife confiscated through the illegal wildlife trade or those that have been unlawfully kept as pets by unknowing perpetrators.
 Once these animals are deemed fit for release they are then returned to the wild.
 As such, empty enclosures and cages are positive signs of wildlife rehabilitation.

-However some, like the impressive alpha male Orangutan, Aman, will be destined to live out their life in captivity due to their inability to adapt back to the natural environment due to numerous circumstances.
+However, some, like the impressive alpha male Orangutan, Aman, will be destined to live out their lives in captivity due to their inability to adapt back to the natural environment due to numerous circumstances.
 Aman and numerous other Orangutans are well cared for in their large enclosures and are undoubtedly the stars of the MWRC.
 It truly is a special Borneo experience to see these majestic creatures.
 After a fabulous day with our closest cousins, you will be back at your hotel between 2-3 pm depending on traffic and what we see during the tour.

 Kubah National Park is an easy and enjoyable day trip from Kuching.
 Situated on a small sandstone plateau, this small park (2,230 ha.) boasts clear streams and a host of small waterfalls and bathing pools.
 Kubah is covered by mixed Dipterocarp forest, but it also has one of the widest selections of palms and orchids in Borneo.
 The varied wildlife includes bearded pig, mouse deer, black hornbill and many species of amphibians and reptiles.
 However, Kubah’s wildlife tends to stay deep in the forest so it is not really a park for “wildlife encounters”.
 Kubah’s appeal lies in its rainforest scenery, it’s waterfalls, streams, bathing pools, and the 93 species of palm found within its boundaries.